L. Richardson Preyer

-Education and career
+Education and Career

 Born in Greensboro, Guilford County, North Carolina, Preyer graduated from Woodberry Forest School in Woodberry Forest, Virginia.
 He received an A.B. in English from Princeton University in 1941 after completing a senior thesis titled "The Contrasting Values of Dickens and Daudet."
 At Princeton he was on the 150 lb. football team and the golf team and was vice-president of Princeton Tower Club.
 He received a Bachelor of Laws from Harvard Law School in 1949.
 He was in the United States Navy from 1941 to 1946, serving as gunnery officer and executive officer on destroyers in both the Atlantic and Pacific.
 He received a Bronze Star for action at Okinawa.
 He was in private practice of law in New York City, New York from 1949 to 1950.
 He worked for Vick Chemical Company in 1950 (founded by his grandfather and namesake Lunsford Richardson).
 He was in private practice of law in Greensboro from 1951 to 1956.
 He was a City Judge from 1953 to 1954.
 He was a Judge of the North Carolina Superior Court from 1956 to 1961.

-Federal judicial service
+Judicial service

 Preyer received a recess appointment from President John F. Kennedy on October 7, 1961, to the United States District Court for the Middle District of North Carolina, to a new seat created by 75 Stat.
 80. He was nominated to the same seat by President Kennedy on January 15, 1962.
 He was confirmed by the United States Senate on February 7, 1962, and received his commission on February 17, 1962.
 His service was terminated on October 9, 1963, due to his resignation.

-Unsuccessful run for governor and return to private service
+Run for Governor

 Preyer was an unsuccessful candidate for Governor of North Carolina in 1964.
 He was Senior Vice President and Trust Officer of North Carolina National Bank (now Bank of America) from 1965 to 1968.

 Congressional service

 Preyer was elected as a Democratic United States Representative from North Carolina to the 91st United States Congress and to the five succeeding Congresses, serving from January 3, 1969, to January 3, 1981.
-He was Chairman of the House Ethics Committee in the 95th Congress.
+He was Chairman of the House Ethics Committee, as well as the House Select Committee on Assassinations's, JFK Subcommittee during the 95th Congress.
 He was an unsuccessful candidate for reelection to the 97th Congress in 1980.